 English Language Proficiency

-To ensure a successful academic experience at Saint Louis University, all international applicants are required to demonstrate they are proficient in the English language by submitting scores from any one of the following standardized tests:
+To ensure a successful academic experience at Saint Louis University, international applicants may be required to demonstrate they are proficient in the English language by submitting scores from any one of the following standardized tests:

 |Test Type||Minimum Score|

 |Paper-based TOEFL (PBT)||550|

 |International English Language Testing System (IELTS)||6.5|

 |English portion of the ACT||21|